openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3.md

 #### Revoke token: `DELETE /auth/tokens`

-This call is identical to `HEAD /auth/tokens` except that the `X-Subject-Token` token is immediately invalidated, regardless of it's `expires_at` attribute.
+This call is identical to `HEAD /auth/tokens` except that the `X-Subject-Token` token is immediately invalidated, regardless of its `expires_at` attribute.
 An additional `X-Auth-Token` is not required.

 ### Catalog